Billy is a cichlid fish enthusiast and likes to share information with other aquarium hobbyists.

-Cichlid fish can be found in canals in Florida, USA due to them being dumped from farms in the 1950s.
-They are much sought after by anglers.
+Cichlid fish can be found in canals in Florida, due to them being dumped from farms in the 1950s.
+They are much sought-after by anglers.

 They are amongst the most popular freshwater fish kept in home aquariums.
 It's easy to see why.
-Their different colours are simply fantastic and to watch them for 5 minutes in a fish tank is tantamount to 2 hours de-stress meditation.
+Their different colours are simply fantastic, and to watch them for five minutes in a fish tank is tantamount to two hours of de-stress meditation.

 To say they are bizarre in their rituals is an understatement.
-When in confrontation they face each other and open their mouths and if one has a smaller mouth it will back down, but if they are evenly matched they will engage in mouth to mouth combat.
+When in a confrontation, they face each other and open their mouths, and if one has a smaller mouth it will back down.
+If they are evenly matched, they will engage in mouth-to-mouth combat.

-There is a lot of chasing, dancing together and kissing or, at least, locking their mouths together.
+During mating, there is a lot of chasing, dancing together and kissing—or, at least, locking their mouths together.
 Male and female do not join together.
-The female deposits her eggs and the male deposits his sperm over the eggs.
+The female deposits her eggs, and the male deposits his sperm over the eggs.

 Cichlids stand out in the fish world as unusual in that both parents share a deep concern for their young.
 Their mouths are not only used for feeding and fighting, but they are also used as a nursery in which their young are kept.

-There are many many different species.
-They all have scientific unpronouncable latin names.
-The best known are Pterophyllum scalare or Angelfish, Astronotus ocellatus or Oscar, Symphysodon spp or Discus and Rocio octofasciata or Jack Dempsey named after the boxer due to its aggressive nature.
+There are many, many different species.
+They all have scientific Latin names.
+The best known are Pterophyllum scalare or angelfish, Astronotus ocellatus or oscar, Symphysodon spp or discus and Rocio octofasciata or Jack Dempsey—named after the boxer due to its aggressive nature.

-Firemouh cichlids can recognize their fry (young babies) and will sometimes kidnap other cichlids fry and place these on the outside edge of their own school.
-The idea being if they are attacked it will be anothers fry that are attacked and not theirs.
+Firemouth cichlids can recognize their fry (young babies) and will sometimes kidnap other cichlids' fry and place these on the outside edge of their own school.
+The idea is that if they are attacked, it will be another fish's fry that are attacked and not theirs.

 The "Cichlasoma" beani is not necessarily the rarest, as many species are under threat, but it is one of the most desired by keepers, due to its rarity.

 So there you are.
-You could do no better, if starting your hobby as a casual fish aquarium owner, than possess this fascinatingly beautiful fish that is the Cichlid fish.
+You could not be doing any better if starting your hobby as a casual fish aquarium owner than to possess this fascinatingly beautiful fish—the cichlid fish.